 The HILO laboratory of oceanography aims at understanding and forecasting the functioning and variability of the coupled hydrodynamical-biogeochemical system in the regional and coastal marine areas.
 Due the strong coupling between the dynamical and biological processes, as well as the multiple spatial and temporal scales involved, oceanography is fundamentally a multidisciplinary science.
 Its study requires the involvement of different specialties and the combination of a large range of tools.
-To reach its objectives, HILO will therefore gather scientists of different disciplines (physics, optics, biogeochemistry, geology...) who will use jointly satellite and in situ observations, modeling and assimilation techniques.
-The large field of research covered in the frame of this new laboratory allows a large community of institutes, researchers, and students (PhD, master) to be involved.
+To reach its objectives, HILO therefore gathers scientists of different disciplines (physics, optics, biogeochemistry, geology...) who use state of the arts tools : satellite and in situ observations, numerical modeling and assimilation techniques.
+The large field of research covered in the frame of this laboratory allows a large community of institutes, researchers, and students (PhD, Master students) to be involved.
 It also allows to answer to large panel of research funding from national and international calls in collaboration with the different Vietnamese institutes and French universities and laboratories involved in this project.
 The presence in Vietnam of the two PI of the project through the IRD program is a great advantage for the efficient implementation of HILO.

 • Identify and understand the physical and biogeochemical processes involved in the functioning of the oceanic system,

 • Understand its variability at different scales (daily to long term evolution) and identify the factors that trigger those scales of variability (atmospheric, oceanic, hydrological, anthropogenic...),

 • Forecast the evolution of the oceanic system, from the short-term scales (operational forecast) to the long-term evolution (impact of climate change).